owenfriend24/temple_old/registration.md

 # Image Registration:
 Notes:
-* need to clarify what workflow will be/step by step process
 * need to use idev or jobs for ants transformation, too much memory to do in normal tacc terminal

 ## Components: